 Abstract

 This contribution is proposed to disable the DMVR and BDOF under lossless coding.
-The result shows that the coding gain is XXX%, XXX% for RA, and LDB, respectively
+The result shows that the coding loss is 0.03%, 0.00% for RA, and LDB, respectively

 Introduction

 In current VVC [1], the DMVR and BDOF are applied in decoder side to refine the decoded picture.
 Since the lossless coded is perfectly reconstructed, it is proposed to disable DMVR and BDOF under lossless coding in order to reduce the runtime complexity.